 Use online alerts to the main phrases in your industry to find content from bloggers and industry publications that are vendor agnostic and can share with your lead nurturing audience through a short synopsis and a link.
-For more ideas on content check out this post.
+For more ideas on content, check out this post.

 Most lead nurturing programs don’t begin to impact conversion before at least five meaningful touches.
-It’s important to continue nurturing leads whether it takes five touches or 25 touches to get them to the sales-ready point.
+It’s important to continue nurturing leads, whether it takes five touches or 25 touches, to get them to the sales-ready point.

 For example, if you have a nine-month sales cycle, you should nurture a lead in those nine months, and that’s at a minimum level.
 So that means nine nurturing patterns during that lead.

-The goal of lead nurturing is to convert leads into highly qualified opportunities and ultimately customers.
+The goal of lead nurturing is to convert leads into highly qualified opportunities and, ultimately, customers.

 Even if Marketing hands the lead to Sales once the prospect is ready to talk to a salesperson, it doesn’t mean that Marketing is done.
-What we are looking to do is help accelerate leads in the sales pipeline, and that is part of where we can work with the sales team to understand ‘what are the key issues?’, And, ‘what are the problems that they are facing?’ to help drive conversion.
+What we are looking to do is help accelerate leads in the sales pipeline, and that is part of where we can work with the sales team to understand ‘what are the key issues?’, And ‘what are the problems that they are facing?’ to help drive conversion.
 This is called full-funnel marketing.

 You may also like:

 This post touched on all three stages of the lead generation funnel.
 At the beginning of the lead gen process, you most likely ask a lead to raise their hand and request more information.
 In the end, the prospect is ready to hand off to Sales.
 The extended middle portion — lead nurturing — is how the lead proceeds down the path to becoming a converted customer.
-I hope you can apply these ideas to your lead nurturing and help advance more people through three stages of your lead generation funnel (TOFU, MOFU, and BOFU) to get more qualified opportunities.
+I hope you can apply these ideas to your lead nurturing and help advance more people through the three stages of your lead generation funnel (TOFU, MOFU, and BOFU) to get more qualified opportunities.

 It’s your turn.
 What are you doing to nurture and get more qualified opportunities?